v2-mini/v2-mini-robot/README.md

 - `false` - ignore the base firmware node.
 Use this option when you wish to run the robot without the base.
 - `true` - launch the firmware node for the base (default).
 Note, if the base arduino is not connected, it will result in an error.

+`use_arm`

+- `false` - ignore dynamixels for arm.
+Use this option when you wish to run the robot without the arm.
+- `true` - launch moveit and dynamixel manager for the arm (default).
+Note, if the arm is not connected, it will result in an error.

 **environment variables:**

 `ROS_IP` - the ip address for the machine.
 This is required for all machines. </br>